zmallen/flock/README.md

 ?campaign botname url -> Posts a campaign to only botname, shortens URL given

+?campaign #hashtag url -> Posts a campaign to a specific hashtag to ALL that bots that the app owns, and shortens URL given

 ?tweettimes botname -> Posts tweettimes for bot botname on that specific day